gqls/orgchart/README.md

-# Q5 OrgMaps Technical Report
+# OrgChart Technical Report

 ## Executive Summary

-This technical report provides a comprehensive overview of the Q5 OrgMaps system, a web-based platform designed for organizational modeling, analysis, workforce planning, and strategic alignment.
+This technical report provides a comprehensive overview of the OrgChart system, a web-based platform designed for organizational modeling, analysis, workforce planning, and strategic alignment.
 The system enables HR professionals, management consultants, and business leaders to visualize and optimize organizational structures through interactive charts, data-driven analysis, and scenario planning.

-The Q5 OrgMaps platform is built on a modern technology stack with Laravel as the backend framework and Vue.js for the frontend.
+The OrgChart platform is built on a modern technology stack with Laravel as the backend framework and Vue.js for the frontend.
 It employs a containerized architecture using Docker and Kubernetes for scalability and resilience.
 This report details the system architecture, technology stack, key features, implementation details, testing strategy, deployment approach, and recommendations for future development.

 ## 1. System Overview

 ### 1.1 Purpose and Scope

-Q5 OrgMaps serves as a comprehensive tool for organizational development and transformation.
+OrgChart serves as a comprehensive tool for organizational development and transformation.
 Its primary purposes include:

 - Visualizing existing organizational structures through interactive org charts
 - Analyzing organizational metrics such as spans of control, layers, and costs